Nitrux/usbmuxd-openrc/README.md

-# usbmuxd-openrc
-Package to add service script for usbmuxd for OpenRC
+# Nitrux usbmuxd for OpenRC

+Service files to use usbmuxd with Nitrux.

+# Issues
+If you find problems with the contents of this repository please create an issue.

+©2023 Nitrux Latinoamericana S.C.